uma-email/poc/README.md

 ### Protected Dynamic Client Registration

-This diagram shows how the resource owner's authorization server can protect its own client registration endpoint API by using the CAZ protocol.
+This diagram shows how the resource owner's authorization server can protect its own client registration endpoint by using the CAZ protocol.
 An initial RPT is required when making registration requests.

 ![Sequence Diagram – Dynamic Client Registration](./images/correlated-authz-dynamic-client-registration.png)